LilBank/restaurant-pos/README.md

 There are some design and technology used.

-* MVC (Model View Controller) - Pattern will be used in this program.
+* MVC Pattern (Model-View-Controller) - Used for separating application's concerns.
-* Singleton pattern - Used in order and menu.
+* Singleton Pattern - Used for encapsulating customer's orders and can be used in many classes.
-* Observer pattern - Used in display ordered items and more.
+* Observer Pattern - Used for displaying ordered items and observing changes in database.

 ## Technology

 #### Map Interface ####

-*Interface Map<K,V>* - K - the type of keys maintained, V - the type of mapped values
+*Interface Map<K,V>* ( K - the type of keys maintained, V - the type of mapped values )

 **Concept:** If you call a key, you get a value.
 But the value does not return the key.

+#### jBCrypt ####

+*jBCrypt* is a java used for hashing password.
+With high quality of algorithm, it prevents the hacker from hacking the password in the database.
+Users can use the method **checkpw( your password, password in database)** to check if the password matches or not.

+**Additional: ** Try using PreparedStatement with wildcard (?) for values

+	sqlCommand = "SELECT * FROM User WHERE name = ?";
+		PreparedStatement stmt = connection.prepareStatement(sqlCommand);
+			stmt.setString(1, user);
+			if (BCrypt.checkpw(yourPass, databasePass)) {
+				dowork();
+			}
+			stmt.executeQuery();

 ## Built With

 - [Eclipse IDE](https://www.eclipse.org/ide/) - Constructor of codes.
 - [Scene Builder JavaFx](http://gluonhq.com/products/scene-builder/) - Constructor of javafx FXML project.
-- [Chrome MySQL Admin](https://chrome.google.com/webstore/detail/chrome-mysql-admin/ndgnpnpakfcdjmpgmcaknimfgcldechn) - Database for storing the data of this application.
+- [Chrome MySQL Admin](https://chrome.google.com/webstore/detail/chrome-mysql-admin/ndgnpnpakfcdjmpgmcaknimfgcldechn) - Database for managing the data of this application.

 ## Developers